moeakwak/silksong-save-editor/README.md

 # Silksong Save Editor

-A save file editor for Hollow Knight: Silksong with an intuitive json editor interface.
+A simple save file editor for Hollow Knight: Silksong with an intuitive json editor interface.
 Decode, modify, and encode save files with ease.

 ## 🎮 Demo